civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 # SQL Queries:  Part Orders

-##Summary

-Let's jump into more complex SQL with a relatively large database of students.

-Load up the DB file into sqlite3 - `sqlite3 students.db`.
-You should now be in SQLite shell.
+## Summary
+This challenge will build on the SQL queries that we've already written.
+We'll be writing more complex queries making use of groupings, the [like operator][SQLite like operator] [SQLite aggregate functions][], and [subqueries][SQLite subqueries].

+##Releases
+### Pre-release:  Review the Schema
 Orient yourself by typing `.schema`.
 Notice all the columns that are available to query!
 See if there are other database tables by typing `.tables`.
 See all the database files open by typing `.databases`.

-##Releases

 ###Release 0 : Select and Trace